Moringa and Histamine Intolerance: Benefit or Not?

 Oxalates in some plant-based foods may be problematic if you have a leaky gut.
 So,don’t go overboard with foods that contain soluble oxalates if you have histamine sensitivity, as there’s a link between histamine intolerance and leaky gut.
 You can find lists of plant-based foods high in oxalates online.

-Moringa, despite its oxalate content, is less problemtic.
+Moringa, despite its oxalate content, is less problematic.
 The fact that the oxalates in moringa powder are insoluble means your body can’t absorb them as well and they’re less likely to cause negative health issues, like kidney stones, due to their low bioavailability.
-(10) This means they may not cause the problems that people sometimes have when they eat foods high in soluble histamines.
+(10)

 Moringa and Histamine Intolerance

-Moringa is a nutrient-dense food also rich in antioxidant and anti-inflammatory compounds that may be beneficial if you have histamine intolerance.
-Moringa is not a high-histamine food, and its anti-inflammatory effects may be beneficial if you have histamine sensitivity.
+So, let’s sum it up.
+Moringa is a nutrient-dense food also rich in antioxidant and anti-inflammatory compounds.
+It’s not an inflammatory or high-histamine food.
+In fact, its anti-inflammatory effects may be beneficial if you struggle with histamine sensitivity issues.

-Oxalates in moringa are a concern, but since they’re an insoluble form, they shouldn’t worsen your histamine intolerance symptoms unless you have a strong allergy to oxalates.
+Oxalates in moringa are a concern, but since they’re an insoluble form, they shouldn’t worsen your histamine intolerance symptoms unless you’re highly sensitive to oxalates.
+Oxalates are mainly a concern for people who have a history of calcium oxalate kidney stones or are sensitive to dietary oxalates.
+A healthy person can metabolize oxalates without issues.

 Based on the studies out there and the response to moringa powder I’ve seen in patients with histamine intolerance, it has positive benefits.
 Plus, it’s a nutrient-rich food that helps fight inflammation.